 - Radar, Hula Hoops and Playful Pigs: Delve into the chemistry of all classifications of the mundane and the fantastic alike with this book and its sequel, Genie in a Bottle!.

 - What Einstein Told His Cook: Anyone who enjoys participating or indulging in the culinary arts will likely adore better understanding chemistry through food by Robert L. Wolke.

 - Culinary Reactions: Another great read for better understanding chemistry through food, Culinary Reactions presents edible learning experiences.

 - Periodic Tales: Periodic Tales goes beyond the simple periodic table, offering a cultural history of the elements, how they came to be, and how they got their names.

 Environmental Science and Geology

-With so many people concerned about keeping the planet as safe and healthy as possible, it pays to read up on how it all works.
+With so many people concerned about keeping the planet as safe and healthy as possible, it pays to read up on how environmental management works.